galaxyproject/training-material/topics/visualization/tutorials/rna-seq-viz-with-cummerbund/tutorial.md

 # Filtering and sorting

 As researchers in the digital Life Sciences, our aim is to infer biological meaning from the raw RNA-Seq results.
-We therefore want to first highlight the most significant differentially expressed genes in our analysis.
+We therefore want to first highlight the most significant differentially expressed genes in our analysis, and then obtain informative visualizations.

 > ### {% icon hands_on %} Hands-on: Extracting the most significant differentially expressed genes
 >